curso-r/auth0/README.md

 shiny_config: http://example.com
 ```

-That will the case when you're developing the app to use locally or you don't want to set up the local url, for some reason.
+That will the case when you are developing the app to use locally or if you are developing directly inside a shiny-server folder.

 --------------------------------------------------------------------------------